Data-Science-for-Linguists-2020/Analysis-of-Japanese-Loanwords/progress-report.md

 	- Filtered out unnecessary columns in the list of Katakana words
 		- Dropped words with excessively low frequencies and words with no English equivalent
 	- Linked conversational data to age groups
+	- Since Python doesn't like non-ASCII characters, I have to do some work with Unicode, so my last dataframe isn't 100% set yet with data, but a few lines of code will fix it.
 - Data sharing and licensing
 	- See subsection below